NAMI HelpLine

 Psychotherapy

-Cognitive Enhancement Therapy (CET) works to promote cognitive functioning and confidence in one’s cognitive ability.
-CET involves a combination of computer based brain training and group sessions.
+• Cognitive Enhancement Therapy (CET)works to promote cognitive functioning and confidence in one’s cognitive ability.
+CET involves a combination of computer-based cognitive exercises designed to improve attention, memory and social cognition.
+This therapy aims to build confidence and restore functioning in areas affected by schizophrenia.
 This is an active area of research in the field at this time.

-People who engage in therapeutic interventions often see improvement, and experience greater mental stability.
-Psychosocial treatments enable people to compensate for or eliminate the barriers caused by their schizophrenia and learn to live successfully.
-If a person participates in psychosocial rehabilitation, she is more likely to continue taking their medication and less likely to relapse.
-Some of the more common psychosocial treatments include:
+People who engage in psychosocial therapeutic interventions often see improvement and experience greater mental stability.
+Psychosocial interventions enable people to compensate for or eliminate the barriers caused by their schizophrenia and learn to live well.
+They may be more likely to continue taking their medication and less likely to experience a return or worsening of symptoms.
+Some of the more common psychosocial interventions include:

-• Peer support groups like NAMI Peer-to-Peer encourage people’s involvement in their recovery by helping them work on social skills with others.
+• Peer support groups, like NAMI Peer-to-Peer and NAMI Connection, encourage people’s involvement in their recovery by helping them work on social skills with others.

 Complementary Health Approaches

 Complementary and alternative health approaches including acupuncture, meditation, and nutrition interventions can be part of a comprehensive treatment plan.
 For example, Omega-3 fatty acids, commonly found in fish oil, have shown some promise for treating and managing schizophrenia.
-Some researchers believe that omega-3 may help treat mental illness because of its ability to help replenish neurons and connections in affected areas of the brain.
+Some research suggests that omega-3 fatty acids may have supportive benefits for brain health, but more evidence is needed before recommending them as a primary treatment.

 Additional Concerns